-During scheduled classes, the following behaviors are considered inappropriate and unprofessional by students:
+During Noorda organized activities, the following behaviors are considered inappropriate and unprofessional by students:

-- · Any disruptive behaviors that detract from learning by other students (e.g., talking, making excessive noise, playing games). - Any disrespectful behaviors toward the faculty member (e.g., talking, inappropriate questions, inattentive behaviors). - Any discriminating or harassing behaviors on the basis of age, color, creed, marital status, medical condition, national or ethnic origin, race, religion, cultural heritage, gender, sexual orientation, gender identity, political affiliation, disability, genetic information, amnesty, or status as a covered veteran in accordance with applicable federal, state and local laws or any other individual personal attribute.
-(See No-Discrimination and Anti-Harassment Policy for complete details) - Students exhibiting inappropriate and unprofessional behaviors may be referred to the Professionalism Academics and Clinical Committee (PACC).
+- Any disruptive behaviors that detract from learning by other students (e.g., talking, making excessive noise, playinggames). - Any disrespectful behaviors toward the faculty member and/or invited presenters (e.g., talking, inappropriate questions, inattentive behaviors). - Any discriminating or harassing behaviors on the basis of age, color, creed, marital status, medical condition, national or ethnic origin, race, religion, cultural heritage, gender, sex, sexual orientation, gender identity, political affiliation, disability, genetic information, amnesty, or status as a covered veteran in accordance with applicable federal, state and local laws or any other individual personal attribute.
+(See Non-Discrimination and Anti-Harassment Policy for complete details) - Students exhibiting inappropriate and unprofessional behaviors may be referred to the Professionalism Academics and Clinical Committee (PACC).